Sinusoidal Initialization, Time for a New Start: Definition and Theoretical Foundation of Sinusoidal Initialization

 \subsubsection{Weight Distribution}

 Unlike traditional random initializations, this \textit{Sinusoidal} scheme yields a non-Gaussian distribution of weights.
 As illustrated in Figure~\ref{fig:weight-distribution}, the weights follow an { \textsf{arcsine}} distribution, exhibiting higher density near the extrema \( \pm a \) and lower density near zero.
 This contrasts with the symmetric bell-shaped curves centered at zero typically produced by standard stochastic initialization methods.
 Additionally, Figure~\ref{fig:weight-visualization} provides a heatmap of matrix \( W \), showcasing the underlying harmonic structure induced by the \textit{Sinusoidal} construction.
-The structured and oscillatory pattern of each row is reminiscent of sinusoidal positional encodings employed in Transformer architectures~\citep{NIPS2017_3f5ee243}, thereby offering spatial diversity without relying on randomness.
+The structured and oscillatory pattern of each row is reminiscent of sinusoidal positional encodings\footnote{Positional Encodings were indeed the initial inspiration behind our initialization.
+The reader may note some differences, such as the use of phase shifts in the waves, the exclusive use of sine (as opposed to both sine and cosine), and the adoption of increasing rather than decreasing frequencies.
+Nonetheless, the underlying connection lies in the expressive power of harmonic functions to assign independent vectors, a fact long understood since Fourier.} employed in Transformer architectures~\citep{NIPS2017_3f5ee243}, thereby offering spatial diversity without relying on randomness.

 This initialization strategy provides a well-conditioned starting point for early training stages, as will be further discussed in the next subsection.